EnriqueGS88/EnriqueGS88/README.md

 ## What I've done 👷‍♂️

+Recently created an AI automation that offsets Carbon emissions.
+[CarbonRaptr][carbonRaptr] AI algo is trained with data from your favorite carbon calculator.
+Then CarbonRaptr 🦖 automatically determines when to buy verified tokenized carbon credits.
+Powered by [Polygon][polygon] network and [Toucan][toucan] protocol.

-Recently created an [NFT collection][epitaphNFT] that generates its images from a verifiable random number.
-Then stored this image forever on the Ethereum blockchain on the block _9569402_ transaction [0x01...961][txHash].
+Before I launched an [NFT collection][epitaphNFT] that generates its images from a Verifiable Random Function.
+Then stored this image on the Rinkeby blockchain on the block _9569402_ transaction [0x01...961][txHash].

 ## What I want to do next 🚀